FairyVR/fleetview/README.md

 Every endpoint lives as **data** in [`src/shared/registry/endpoints.ts`](src/shared/registry/endpoints.ts).
-Add one entry and the typed client, the Endpoint Explorer, the Dev Mode logger, and the generated Markdown docs all pick it up automatically — no per-endpoint plumbing.
+Add one entry and the typed client, the Endpoint Explorer, the Dev Mode logger, and the generated Markdown docs all pick it up automatically, no per-endpoint plumbing.

 ## Permissions

 Orion Drift grants permissions **per fleet**, and `admin` on a fleet grants everything for that fleet.
-Since the API exposes no "my permissions" endpoint, FleetView treats permissions as *unknown* rather than denied when it can't discover them — the server stays the authority, so the UI never falsely blocks an action you're actually allowed to perform.
+Since the API exposes no "my permissions" endpoint, FleetView treats permissions as *unknown* rather than denied when it can't discover them, the server stays the authority, so the UI never falsely blocks an action you're actually allowed to perform.

 ## Architecture